brooklynrail/brooklynrail-platform/content/people/yasi-alipour.md

 first_name: Yasi
 last_name: Alipour
 pronouns: She/her
-short_bio: "Exploring queer issues within a wider Middle Eastern context, **Yasi Alipour**’s research-based practice spans sculpture, installation, performance, drawing, writing, lectures, and experimentation—probing personal history to parse issues around political instability and interrupted histories.
-Alipour holds an MFA from Columbia University, a BFA from the School of Visual Arts, and a BS from the University of Tehran.
-Her work has been exhibited at Times Square Space, the Museum of Contemporary Art Vojvodina (Serbia), the Miriam and Ira D. Wallach Art Gallery at Columbia University, False Flag, Flatiron Prow, Art Space, Art Therapy Project, and Pulse Contemporary Art Fair (Miami). "
+short_bio: Using paper and intricate folds, **Yasi Alipour** explores systems of math and history.
+In her series “As Dreams Become History,” for example, Alipour asked Iranian friends born after the revolution to share second-hand memories of that decade shared by family and older friends.
+These texts she paired with sheets of paper printed with black ink and then folded into geometric tessellations referencing Middle Eastern abstraction.
+Her practice spans sculpture, installation, performance, drawing, writing, lectures, and experimentation and probes personal history to parse issues around political instability and interrupted histories.
+Her artistic practice is founded on the lived experience of a Middle Eastern queer and a citizen with a politically unhinged society and an interrupted history.
 portraits:
   - media: 2020/07/yasi-alipour
   - media: 2021/05/yasi-alipour-swsp